automata-network/automata-on-chain-pccs/releases/v1.0.0/NOTE.md

 - Optimized FMSPC TCB parser by reducing unnecessary looping.

 - Introduced an interface standard for collateral storage known as the **Resolver**.
-The Resolver is a centralized location for invididual DAOs to write and for authorized callers to read collaterals.
+The Resolver is a centralized location for individual DAOs to write and for authorized callers to read collaterals.

 - Implemented collateral rollback protection:
   - Older (but unexpired) collaterals can no longer replace newer entries.